paperpatch/social_network_api/README.md

 ![Github license](http://img.shields.io/badge/license-MIT-blue.svg)

-Built a Social Network API using `Mongoose` to set up the database and `Insomnia` to test the api routes.
+Social Network API is an startup social app where users have thoughts to share and other users can input reactions to the users' thoughts.
+Built by using `MongoDB` to set up the database and `Insomnia` to test the api routes.
 This application utilizes NoSQL MongoDB.

 ## Table of Contents